ullas-jain/ullas-jain.github.io/_posts/2021-05-22-dependencies-in-release-apk.md

 However, you can inspect the metadata yourself in the local intermediate build files in the following directory:
 `<project>/<module>/build/outputs/sdk-dependencies/release/sdkDependency.txt.`

+## How to make use of this

+Analyse the `sdkDependency.txt` for outliers of debug-target/test libraries such as `chuck`/`mockito`/`junit`.
+This can be added as a job to your CI/CD flow (post APK generation) via script which captures the same.
+Send a bot comment to the merge-request if there is such `test` library that got mistakenly added.

 ## Closing